 Subscription information can be obtained by contacting the Witness magazine.

 American Congregations of the Free Church of Scotland (Continuing)

 The individual American congregations within the Free Church of Scotland (Continuing) labor to promote the sound doctrine, biblical patterns of worship and spiritual principles of the church of the Reformation within our own land, and to develop church structures here which are committed to these truths by constitutional pledges.
-American congregations of the Free Church of Scotland (Continuing) are located in Snellville, GA; Greenville, SC; St. Louis and Columbia, MO; and Mebane, NC.
+American congregations of the Free Church of Scotland (Continuing) are located in Snellville, GA; Greenville, SC; St. Louis, MO; and Mebane, NC.

 “Thus saith the Lord, stand ye in the ways, and see, and ask for the old paths, where is the good way, and walk therein; and ye shall find rest for your souls.”
 Jeremiah 6:16

 From Matthew Henry’s Complete Commentary on the Bible regarding Jeremiah 6:16:

 III.
 They are put in mind of the good counsel which had been often given them, but in vain.
 They had a great deal said to them to little purpose,

 (1.)
 By way of advice concerning their duty, Jeremiah 6:16.
 God had been used to say to them, Stand in the ways and see.
 That is, (1.)
 He would have them to consider, not to proceed rashly, but to do as travelers in the road, who are in care to find the right way which will bring them to their journey’s end, and therefore pause and inquire for it.
 If they have any reason to think that they have missed their way, they are not easy till they have obtained satisfaction.
 O that men would be thus wise for their souls, and would ponder the path of their feet, as those that believe lawful and unlawful are of no less consequence to us than the right way and the wrong are to a traveler!
 Continue reading